nexiality/documentation/release/nexial-core-v1.3.changelog.md

     stating "Do not let this page create any more alerts."
 Unlike standard Windows alerts, these use controls that are only available via Active Accessibility to retrieve the text.
 The driver now is able to detect and retrieve text from these types of alerts.
-- added new System variable - `nexial.web.preemptiveAlertCheck` - to opt out for pre-emptive checks of `alert`, `confirm` or `prompt` (JavaScript) dialogs during web automation.
-This pre-emptive checks are turned on by default for convenience.
-However for performance reason one might opt to turn off this check (which DOES take time), esp. when automating a web app that does not generate JavaScript dialog (`alert`, `confirm` or `prompt`).
-Our simple tests show that switching this System variable to `false` (default is `true`) yields about 15-20% time improvement.
-  - note that if this System variable is set to `true` or undefined, any harvested alert text would be available via the `nexial.lastAlertTet` System variable.
 - code fix to avoid exception in [web &raquo; `selectWindowByIndex(index)`](../commands/web/selectWindowByIndex(index))
 - preliminary support for Electron app automation.
 To use this,
   1. set `nexial.browser` to `electron`.